reflectoring/reflectoring.github.io/content/blog/2022/2022-03-26-complete-guide-to-middleware-in-express.md

 A basic understanding of [Node.js](https://nodejs.org/en/docs/guides/getting-started-guide/) and components of the Express framework is advisable.

-Please refer to our earlier [article](https://reflectoring.io/getting-started-with-express/) for an introduction to Express.
+Please refer to our earlier [article](/getting-started-with-express/) for an introduction to Express.

-## What is Express Middleware
+## What is Express Middleware?
 Middleware in Express are functions that come into play **after the server receives the request and before the response is sent to the client**.
 They are arranged in a chain and are called in sequence.

 We can use middleware functions for different types of processing tasks required for fulfilling the request like database querying, making API calls, preparing the response, etc, and finally calling the next middleware function in the chain.